Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph: Results

 \closewidetext Here, the conditions in the sums prevent against non-physical edge cases.
-First, we need to ensure that we exclude an exact overlap between the two hyperedges since we do not allow multi-edges.
+First, we need to ensure that $\beta'$ is not an empty set, because if the intersection set does not contain any $\B$ vertices, then not a single vertex in the incident hyperedge will change.
+Next, we need to exclude an exact overlap between the two hyperedges since we do not allow multi-edges.
 Hence, we require $|\alpha'| + |\beta'| < \max(a + b, m + n)$.
-Next, the condition in the third line of the sum ensures that the number of vertices does not become negative.
+Finally, the condition in the third line of the sum ensures that the number of vertices does not become negative.

 Taking again into account also the converse option that a $\B$-vertex propagates its opinion, we obtain that \openwidetext

 Summing this again over all active hyperedges (cf. Eq.~\eqref{eq:mean-field-equation}), we obtain for change in the expected number of $\A^{a}\B^{b}$ hyperedges for $2 \leq a + b \leq K$ due to propagation,